 Description from the product page:

-I received no monetary compensation for this review, I was provided with a PDF copy of the book by the author in order to facilitate my review.
+I received no monetary compensation for this review, I was provided with the product by WeePLAY in order to facilitate my review.
 All opinions expressed in this post are my own.
 Please do your own research when purchasing products, as your opinions may differ from mine.
-And if you'd like to read my previous book reviews, you can do so by reading this post of mine called "My Book Reviews"